CDC-HIS/openmrs-esm-ethiohri/README.md

 1. Delete the contents of `translations/en.json`.
 1. Open up `.github/workflows` and adapt it to your needs.
-If you're writing a microfrontend that will be managed by the community, you might be able to just replace all instances of `template` with your microfrontend's name.
+If you're writing a microfrontend that will be managed by the community, you might be able to just replace all instances of `ethiohri` with your microfrontend's name.
   However, if you're writing a microfrontend for a specific organization or implementation, you will probably need to configure GitHub Actions differently.
 1. Delete the contents of this README and write a short explanation of what